 THINK CAREFULLY over your choice of pet, especially dogs.
 Be honest with yourself - is it really suitable for your home and lifestyle?
 A pet is a sentient creature with its own feelings and special requirements, not a trophy or a fashion statement.
 If you are set on a certain breed then research into it first.

-DON'T buy dogs with very squashed faces like Pugs, Boston Terriers or French Bulldogs beause they look cute and are endorsed by celebrities or advertising, they cannot breath properly and will be condmned to a life of misery and you a lifetime of expense.
+DON'T buy dogs with very squashed faces like Pugs, Boston Terriers or French Bulldogs beause they look cute and are endorsed by celebrities or advertising, they cannot breath properly and will likely be condmned to a life of misery and you a lifetime of expense.

 NEVER buy on impulse.
 That cute puppy may grow into a large or difficult dog, and avoid feeling sorry for a sad or sickly looking animal, it is not your problem, it is the responsibility of the seller and it may result in being an expensive or tragic mistake.